Settlement Agreements & Negotiating Exits

 To meet our team of Employment lawyers and Settlement Agreement specialists please click here.

 When the relationship between employer and employee breaks down, one solution is for both sides to negotiate an exit, which usually includes a settlement agreement.

 This is a legally binding agreement, which allows an employee to receive compensation (sometimes tax free) in return for agreeing not to pursue a case in the Employment Tribunal.

 We advise on hundreds of settlement agreements (formerly called compromise agreements) each year.
 We’ll cut through the jargon and explain everything in plain English, before advising you of your options.
 Rest assured, we’ll work hard to ensure you receive an outcome you’re happy with.

 Got a question?
-We’ve put together some frequently asked questions about settlement agreements.
+We’ve put together some settlement agreement FAQs -

 What is a settlement agreement?